Blockchain VC @ Sustany Capital

 The internet and World Wide Web are an intellectual commons - a shared resource in which all stakeholder have an equal interest and should receive community control.
 It is exactly at this cutting edge of technological progress and wealth creation that people have started to constitute intellectual commons free for access to all, by devising collaborative peer-to-peer modes of production and management of intellectual resources (see The Ontology of the Intellectual Commons).

 No single person, entity, group or culture can claim exclusive rights to information.
 Just as physical access to water needs to be available to any human being the information on how to get to this resource is inseparably attached to it.
 The opposite of collective rights is not private rights purchased from the collective, but common rights that precede the collective.

-What is needed is a search engine in form of an open source, independent, distributed, search network and storage system (“a blockchain Wiki”) designed to utilize resources of all machines and all humans, including their relationship to the document (owner, user, contributor etc.) as well as their profile and expertise, fostering logic-driven, evolution like progress through compensation of contribution, while overcoming artificial barriers such as culture and language in a blockchain-secured, mesh-network like structure.
+What is needed is a search engine in form of an open source, independent, distributed, search network and storage system (“a blockchain Wiki”) designed to utilize resources of all machines and all humans, including their relationship (attribution) to the document (owner, user, contributor etc.) as well as their profile and expertise, fostering logic-driven, evolution like progress through compensation of contribution, while overcoming artificial barriers such as culture and language in a blockchain (more likely: graph-) secured, mesh-network like structure.

 We started on a small skunk-works project to develop basic primitives for a 'social search'.